Arisamiga/CompassTracker/README.md

 Use `/finder (username)` to add the person that has the compass

+Use `/players` to see who is a Hider and who is a Finder!

 To reset the pairs do `/reload` to reload the plugin.